Cheiry

 Cheiry ([ʃeʁi]; Chêri, locally Tsèri [tsɛˈʁi]) is a former municipality in the district of Broye in the canton of Fribourg in Switzerland.
-On 1 January 2021 the former municipality of Cheiry merged into the municipality of Surpierre.
+In 2021 the municipality of Cheiry merged into the municipality of Surpierre.

 History

-Cheiry is first mentioned around 1184-85 as Chirie.
+Cheiry is first mentioned around 1184-85 as Chirie, when the bishop of Lausanne Roger de Vico Pisano donated it and Surpierre's churches to the priory of Saint-Maire in Lausanne, confirmed by Pope Lucius III.

+By 1228, Cheiry had become a parish church dedicated to St. Sylvester, which was probably the first parish church in Surpierre, before becoming a branch of the Notre-Dame des Champs church in Surpierre.
+In 1380, it was part of the Surpierre seigneury, and in 1536 was attached to the Fribourg bailliage of Surpierre.
+In 1624, the village burned to the ground.
+In 1798 it was then attached to Estavayer, and then again to Surpierre from 1803 to 1848.
+A sanctuary was built in 1967; Cheiry was traditionally an agricultural area and grew cereals, tobacco and raised livestock.

+An early medieval necropolis was discovered on Cheiry's grounds.
+Starting in 1986, its land was reorganized.
+On 5 October 1994, 23 members of the Order of the Solar Temple were found in dead in the farm La Rochette in Cheiry in a mass murder-suicide.
 Its territory was enlarged in 2005 with the formerly independent municipality Chapelle.
-On 5 October 1994, 23 members of the cult the Order of the Solar Temple were found in dead in the farm La Rochette in Cheiry.
+In 2021 the municipality of Cheiry merged into the municipality of Surpierre.

 Geography

 Cheiry had an area, As of 2009, of 6.5 km2.
 Of this area, 4.25 km2 or 65.6% is used for agricultural purposes, while 1.76 km2 or 27.2% is forested.
 Of the rest of the land, 0.45 km2 or 6.9% is settled (buildings or roads) and 0.02 km2 or 0.3% is unproductive land.

 Of the built up area, housing and buildings made up 2.5% and transportation infrastructure made up 3.4%.
 Out of the forested land, 24.4% of the total land area is heavily forested and 2.8% is covered with orchards or small clusters of trees.
 Of the agricultural land, 42.7% is used for growing crops and 22.4% is pastures.
 The former municipality is located in the Broye district, in the Surpierre exclave.